chrismo/talks/productivity/productivity.md

 That's my talk - a final shout-out for

-Mystery Science - we make online science lessons for elementary schools that encourage kids to experiment and be curious.
+Mystery Science - we make online science lessons for elementary schools that encourage kids to experiment and be curious and learn the scientific process hands on.
 Check us out at mysteryscience.com - if you're looking for a gig, hit me up and let's talk.